titon/toolkit/docs/en/components/carousel.md

 ### Notes ###

 * The currently shown index will have an `.is-active` class applied to the respective tab.
+* A `.no-next` and `.no-prev` class is added to the carousel to hide next and previous buttons.
 * Modifying `padding-bottom` on `.carousel-items` allows for fixed or custom heights.
 * Supports arrow and escape key events.